 Technology is an integral part of our day to day lives.
 It has made it easy to get things done from anywhere, allowing employees to work while on the go.
-One of the biggest challenges of working remotely or whilst traveling is keeping focused.
-Unlike sitting in the office where your environment is tailored around working, traveling puts you in busy airports, coffee shops, or even poolside at a hotel.
+One of the biggest challenges of working remotely or whilst travelling is keeping focused.
+Unlike sitting in the office where your environment is tailored around working, travelling puts you in busy airports, coffee shops, or even poolside at a hotel.
 Here are my six tips to help you focus better on important tasks while you’re on the road.

 1. Personal Wifi